Not totally sure what flash networking is or how to do it? Familiarize yourself with the process and learn networking best practices

 Learn how to manage connections from your platform inbox and prep for your flash meeting with your mentor/mentee.
 This section also covers tips for continuing the conversation - and when you shouldn't!

 Wondering what responsibilities you have as a flash mentee or mentor?
-We'll go over those and some best practices below.
+We'll go over those and some recommendations below.

 - Be curious - Whether you're selecting a mentor or prepping for your first meeting, think about what you want to learn from the mentor.